 How Much Carpet Will You Need?

 Bankrate’s carpet calculator will help you figure out how much carpet you need for your space.
-Simply enter the length and width of the area that will be covered with carpet, then hit “calculate”.
+Enter the length and width of the area that will be covered with carpet, then hit “calculate”.
 You will get two figures — one as square yards and the other as square feet — of how much carpet you will need.

 How carpet is priced